 10:20am — Specialty Activity Period

-Campers select three favorite activities on which they wish to concentrate over the course of the summer.
+Campers select four favorite activities on which they wish to concentrate over the course of the summer.
 They are scheduled into activity groups which are age and skill-appropriate.

 11:30am — General Swim

 Optional time to go to the waterfront to cool off, swim laps or play water games.
 This time can also be used as free time.